Skasselbard/nixconfigs/k3sCluster/README.md

 ## Non Goals

 - Configure Kubernetes and Container Apps
+- configure non essential network like additional firewall rules
+  - these can be added in the custom nix configs for the hosts
 - Cluster Access from the internet
   - you should be able to extend the NixOS config for that purpose though
 - Automatic updates